engerlab/HNC_Reports_Agents/README.md

     - local LLM on a 64Gb 2 GPU Nvidia
     - de-identified original reports before automation step by llama3.3 with 70B parameters (the latest as of Dec, 2024)

+- What if we did an ***extremely early fusion***?
+    - What if we were to morph the clinical variable tabular data to texts then together combined with pathology reports & consultation notes?
+Then embeddings?
+How would you fine-tune these embeddings
+    - Intermediate & late fusions are perhaps more feasible for non-text or non-tabular data?
+To be answered!

+#### The next Ph.D. papers:
+        - The next immediate extension of this would come back to the Retrieval-Generated-Augmentation (RAG) and Chain-of-Thought (CoT) short paper idea:
+            - One must define a fair evaluation metric scheme.
+And an endpoint.
+Since Overall Survival (OS) is limited with only ~10%, we should also focus on Failure
+            - For example, ask RAG-Enhanced agents from knowledge of reports to predict 2 year of 5 year survival (binary, AUC), or survival analysis, compared with resident/RadOnc predictions by human case reviews.
+Inspired by Lammbert et.al. from literature for such knowledge. (paper 3): how to parition people and time.
+Ultimately, what does this help with or useful other than a thought experiment?
+            - For the last PhD paper, RAG-enhanced reports could also be integrated into the images-included multimodal system for failure prediction, CT (deep Radiomics), PET, with external validation cohorts (public datasets TCIA, GDC, & somewhere else possibly), histopathology whole slide images (WSI), clinical variables, planning dosimetry RT files, also deals with missing modality problem, fusion integration techniques with a CLIP alignment module, for the prediction of OS, Locoregional/distant failures of Head and Neck Cancers.